godigitalist/philosophy/README.md

 philosophy of godigitalist in the cloud computing era

-Copyright (C) 2023 Masscollabs Services
+Copyright (C) 2023-2024 Masscollabs Services

+Copyright (C) 2023-2024 godigitalist and contributors

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU Affero General Public License as published